Covid 19 coronavirus: New Zealand's Olympic and Paralympic athletes support Games postponement

 Smith said she thanked HPSNZ and Paralympics New Zealand for their ongoing commitment.
 She acknowledged the value of the New Zealand high performance sporting system's joint approach to support New Zealand Olympic sports and athletes.

-The New Zealand Olympic Committee Athletes' Commission is made up of elected athlete representatives of Olympic and Commonwealth sports.
+The athletes' commission is made up of elected athlete representatives of Olympic and Commonwealth sports.
 It provides input and advice to the New Zealand Olympic Committee on all key decisions and represents the athlete voice on the NZOC Board.